|

 cannabis for the patient.
 Approval of the therapist is desirable; next best is a

 significant other who can attest to the patient's condition being improved by medical cannabis use.
-Minors

 The recommendation of